 Many of the best running shoes these days are heavily cushioned with trampoline-like soles.
 They’re not just in vogue with everyday runners, though; they’re also increasingly becoming the trainer of choice among elite runners too.

-While these shoes look like they offer comfort that will reduce impact on your joints, experts warn that an over-reliance on cushioning can alter natural running biomechanics.
+While these shoes look like they offer comfort that will reduce impact on your joints, many experts warn that an over-reliance on cushioning can alter natural running biomechanics.

-Andy Cornelius, a specialist in sports injury rehabilitation, running biomechanics, and technique at Fitstuff Clinic, explains that heavily cushioned shoes can reduce the rate at which impact is absorbed.
+There’s no denying that heavily cushioned shoes can reduce the rate at which impact is absorbed.
 That’s especially useful for those new to running or lacking endurance running experience.

-According to Cornelius, runners with a history of ankle instability often benefit from a shoe with a lower stack height and a more stable midsole, particularly when running off-road.
+For example, runners with a history of ankle instability often benefit from a shoe with a lower stack height and a more stable midsole, particularly when running off-road.

 Benefits of cushioned running shoes